-The difference between the tribal wars in Africa and the wars in the outside world was that, in the outside world, the conquered were often butchered (due in part to the highly sophisticated weapons of war used) whereas the conquered in Africa (excluding Arabs/Muslims in the north) became part of the conqueror.
+The difference between the tribal wars in Africa and the wars in the outside world was that, in the outside world, the conquered were often butchered (due in part to the highly sophisticated weapons of war used) whereas the conquered in Sub-Saharan Africa, became part of the conqueror.
 In other words, while no enemy was left standing in the outside world, the conquered enemies were left to live and serve in Africa.

 According to my grandfather, In those days when there were no Christianity and no modern day government systems in Africa, Kings, Queens, and other traditional rulers ruled their kingdoms as heads of state and judged cases according to the rules and regulations of the land.
 Those who disobeyed the laws of the land were punished and those who obeyed and sacrificed for the land were rewarded accordingly.
 Although every land had some "prison" facilities, those prisons weren't meant for large groups of criminals so those who killed were killed.
 Those who stole paid dearly for it.
 Those who slept with people's wives were banished from the land.
 Children who disobeyed elders were punished accordingly.
 And so on.

-My country Ghana in West Africa was a major Slave Trading Post (Headquarters) where slaves from different parts of Africa were brought and arranged before shipping abroad.
+My country Ghana in West Africa, was a major Slave Trading Post (Headquarters) where slaves from different parts of Africa were brought and arranged before shipping abroad.

-Some of the local chiefs along the coast started accepting the White strangers by giving them place to stay.
-The White strangers started building missionary centers where they stayed and preached the gospel and also traded with the local people.
-However, the white strangers later on expanded those missionary centers (including churches and cathedrals) into forts and castles where they packed slaves before shipping them abroad.
+Some of the local chiefs along the coast started accepting the white strangers by giving them place to stay.
+The white strangers started building missionary centers where they stayed and preached the gospel and also traded with the local people.
+The white strangers later on expanded those missionary centers (including churches and cathedrals) into forts and castles where they packed slaves before shipping them abroad.

 The white strangers did not understand the local language and the local people did not understand a word the white strangers were saying so it made communication very difficult.
 To help break the language barrier, the white strangers went to the local rulers and asked the local rulers to give them some of the local people to train so they could speak the foreign language which would make communication easier but none of those local rulers were ready to give their people out to go stay with strangers.

-As I mentioned earlier on, those local servers living with the white strangers were the criminals in the society and although they served as mediators and made communication a whole lot easier, they also made life a living hell for the local people (some as a form of revenge).
-For example, when the white strangers sent them to go collect taxes (lets say 5 pieces of gold), those criminals added their own taxes and made it 8 pieces of gold.
-At times too they mis-translated just so they could get more power.
+As I mentioned earlier on, those local servers living with the white strangers were the criminals in the society, and although they served as mediators and made communication a whole lot easier, they also made life a living hell for the local people (some as a form of revenge).
+For example, when the white strangers sent them to go collect taxes (lets say 5 pieces of gold), those criminals added their own taxes and made it 7 pieces of gold.
+At times too, they mis-translated just so they could get more power.
 Some of those criminals even became more powerful than the traditional rulers.
-In other words, the white strangers, after preaching the good news to those criminals, turned them into even far more dangerous monsters than they were before.
+In other words, the white strangers, after preaching the "good news" to those criminals, turned them into far more dangerous monsters than they were before.
 Why?
 Because only the white man had guns at that time and they shot anyone the criminals considered "criminals".

 Those local people living with the white strangers served and "worshiped" them so well to the point where the white strangers began asking for more.
 Because of the benefits they derived from those local servers, some of the white strangers took some local servers with them on their return home.
 Back home (abroad), they found those local servers (the black men from Africa) very useful and decided to come back for more.
 They realized they could use them to work on their plantation farms back home to make more money.
-They also realized they could sell some of those 'local servers' to their friends and relatives and make more money and that was why most of them (the white strangers but this time around slave traders) returned with the intention of picking more local servers (this time around, slaves).
+They also realized they could sell some of those 'local servers' to their friends and countrymen and make more money and that was why most of them (the white strangers but this time around slave traders) returned with the intention of picking more local servers (this time around, slaves).

 So they returned for slaves but no local ruler was ready to give their people out except those criminals I mentioned earlier on and prisoners of war (tribal wars).
 In my country for example, the Ashantis and those living in the interior parts of the country did not want to have anything to do with the white strangers.
-In fact, the first white stranger that set foot on the Ashanti empire did not return.
+In fact, the first white stranger that set foot on the Ashanti empire, did not return.